 Corallivory is the term for predation upon live corals.
 Organisms like fish and invertebrates can eat the tissue, skeleton, and mucus of the coral colony.
 The coral usually survives the interaction but is left with an open wound.
 While these encounters are well studied in shallow coral reefs, little is known about how deep-sea corals respond to wound infliction by their predators.

 Deep-sea corals are slow-growing, adapted to thrive under incredible pressure and darkness, and live for hundreds to thousands of years.
 How they are able to do so while also sustaining external damage and fending off microbial infection is a question Rotjan and her team hope to answer.
-Understanding how deep-sea corals’ immune systems respond to physical damage from their predators will provide insight into deep-sea coral health and is important knowledge for developing future therapeutics.
+Understanding how deep-sea corals’ immune systems respond to physical damage from their predators will provide insight into deep-sea coral health and is important knowledge that may give insight into the evolution of our own immune systems.

 During the 2017 expedition, Anna Gauthier, a Ph.D. student on the science team co-mentored by Rotjan and Kagan, attempted to culture microbes found during the ROV dives in PIPA while on-ship.
 Her culture collection included bacteria from the sediment, the corals, the water column, and even the intestine of a seastar.
 Her efforts yielded over 200 new species of bacteria; an incredible and important discovery because all 200 of them have novel lipopolysaccharide (LPS) structures.
 LPS structures make up the fatty outer membrane of cell-walled bacteria and are commonly used in the development of novel human therapeutics.